 Coronary artery calcium scoring

 Cardiac calcium scoring uses a CT to check for the buildup of calcium in plaque on the coronary arteries.
-This test identifies and quantifies a marker of coronary disease (plaque), believed to detect earlier stage of CAD.
-Concern about safety, cost, and efficacy regarding calcium scoring for cardiac disease.
-Concerns that technology is rapidly diffusing, has a radiation risk (especially cumulative), and is costly.
+This test identifies and quantifies a marker of coronary disease (plaque), believed to detect earlier stage of coronary artery disease (CAD).

 Status: Decision completed